30% OFF Tempcover fee in our app

 Comprehensive policies are the most likely to include cover for driving other vehicles, but you’ll need to check this with your provider before you jump behind the wheel.
 In most cases, your insurance on other vehicles will only be third-party.

-Third-party car insurance policies are good for drivers who might need to claim for damage they cause when driving.
+• Third-party car insurance is good for drivers who might need to claim for damage they cause when driving.

 If you’re worried about damaging other cars or property but can afford to pay for any damages on your own car without insurance, you might choose a third-party policy to suit your requirements.